kaction-emacs/typst-ts-mode/README.md

 when there is no error.
 You may find there is only one error at a time, and it is because Typst itself do this style.
 You may find [auto-save](https://github.com/manateelazycat/auto-save) and [super-save](https://github.com/bbatsov/super-save) useful (or annoying).
+6. `typst-ts-markup-header-same-height` and `typst-ts-markup-header-scale` to control header height.

 ### Consult Imenu Integration
 If you use [consult](https://github.com/minad/consult) and use `consult-iemnu`